Wymondham Abbey: History

 The monastery was founded in 1107 by William d'Aubigny, Butler (Pincerna) to King Henry I. William was a prominent Norfolk landowner, with estates in Wymondham and nearby New Buckenham.
 The d'Aubigny (sometimes Latinised to d'Albini) family originated from St. Martin d'Aubigny in Normandy.

 William d'Aubigny's monastery was a dependency of the Benedictine monastery at St Albans, where his uncle Richard was Abbot.
 The foundation charter stipulated that the prior, as a token of dependence, was to pay a mark of silver yearly to the abbot on the festival of St. Alban.
 If the priory should become an abbey, then all tokens of subjection to St. Albans would cease.
-Wymondham Priory was relatively small, initially for some twelve Benedictine monks, but grew in influence and wealth over the coming centuries.
+Wymondham Priory was relatively small, initially intended for some twelve Benedictine monks, but grew in influence and wealth over the coming centuries.
 William d'Aubigny, the founder, and Maud his wife, who was the daughter of Roger Bigod, and sister of Hugh Bigod, 1st Earl of Norfolk, richly endowed the priory with lands, churches, tithes, and rents.

 The founder intended his church to serve as a parish church for the local community as well as a monastic church for the monks, an ill-defined arrangement that led to frequent disputes.
 The monastic east end was completed by about 1130, and the western half (for the parish) about thirty years later.
 It was originally dedicated to the Virgin Mary and St Alban.
 Later, following the murder of Thomas Becket in 1170, Becket's name was added to the dedication and Alban's dropped.
 Archaeological excavation in 2002 and 2017 disclosed indications of a Late Saxon or early Norman church beneath the nave of the current church.
 In 1249, Pope Innocent IV ruled that the monks should have the chancel, central tower, transepts, south aisle and SW tower, while the nave N aisle and NW tower became the parish church served by an independent vicar instituted by the bishop.